 Cellules souches mésenchymateuses (MSC) are multipotent stromal cells that reside within various tissues and play a crucial role in tissue regeneration and repair.
-Their ability to differentiate into a range of cell types, y compris les ostéoblastes, chondrocytes, et adipocytes, has garnered significant interest in their therapeutic potential.
+Their ability to differentiate into a range of cell types, y compris les ostéoblastes, chondrocytes, et les adipocytes, has garnered significant interest in their therapeutic potential.

 Cellules souches mésenchymateuses: Un aperçu